Nebulanomi/02.Serverless_Movies_API/README.md

 # Serverless Movies API

 - Create an API with serverless functions that display movie information.
-- Don't forget to create a GitHub repo and document everything in your `README.md`.
-- Azure resources, Python 3.15 (With REST calls & Azure resource deployment) and HTML is used for this.
+- What is used: `Azure resources`, `Python 3.15 (With REST calls)` and `HTML`.
+- For ptimal configuration also do the following:
-- This isnt the optimal configuration, making everything private with a vnet and private endpoints + instead of a `.env` file, have everything in Application Settings of your Function App.
+-- Making everything private with a vnet and private endpoints.
+-- Instead of a `.env` file, have everything in Application Settings of your Function App.

 ## Steps